$\textit{Ab initio}$ description of magnetic properties of spin-glass pyrochlore NaSrMn$_{2}$F$_{7}$: Abstract

-The lattice of the NaSrMn$_{2}$F$_{7}$ consists of two separate sublattices with corner-shared tetrahedra (Fig.~\ref{fig:struct_pyr}).
-In one sublattice, the Na$^{1+}$/Sr$^{2+}$ ions and in the other the magnetic ion (Mn$^{2+}$) sit on the vertices of each tetrahedra.
-The space group of this pyrochlore is Fd-3m (No. 227).
-Accordingly, the Na$^{1+}$/Sr$^{2+}$, Mn$^{2+}$ and F$^{1-}$ occupy the 16d (0.5, 0.5, 0.5), the 16c (0, 0, 0), 48f ($x$, 1/8, 1/8) and the 8b (3/8, 3/8, 3/8), respectively.
-The only variable parameter in this structure is the $x$-positional parameter.
-This parameter controls the bond angle (Mn-F-Mn) and bond length (Mn-F) which plays a decisive role in the magnetic properties.
-Experimental experiments show that this material is an insulator and shows a SG transition at 2.5~K~\cite{sanders2016nasrmn2f7}.
+In this study, I have investigated the magnetic and critical properties of manganese pyrochlore fluoride NaSrMn$_{2}$F$_{7}$, which exhibits a glass transition at T$_\text{f} =$0.3331~\cite{sanders2016nasrmn2f7}) controls the bond angle (Mn-F-Mn) and bond length (Mn-F) which plays a decisive role in the magnetic properties.
+Experimental measurements show that this material is an insulator and shows a SG transition at 2.5~(K)~\cite{sanders2016nasrmn2f7}.
 The most important reason for SG transition can be attributed to the change in the bond angle due to the presence of charge disorder (Na$^{1+}$/Sr$^{2+}$) in the lattice~\cite{sanders2016nasrmn2f7}.
 The interaction between Mn$^{2+}$ ions is the superexchange mediated by F$^{1-}$.
 This mechanism is directly related to the bond length and bond angle.
-The change in bond angle causes variations in exchange parameters.
+Around each Mn ions, there is a flattened octahedra by F ions.
+In this octahedra, the F-Ni-F angles are different in $<$111$>$ direction (97.8$^{\circ}$ and 82.2$^{\circ}$~\cite{sanders2016nasrmn2f7}).
+The change in F-Ni-F bond angle causes variations in exchange parameters.
 As a result, the ground state of the system takes SG order.
-The Curie-Weiss temperature ($\theta_\mathrm{CW}$) equals $-$89.72~K which indicates the presence of strong antiferromagnetic interactions between magnetic ions~\cite{sanders2016nasrmn2f7}.
+The Curie-Weiss temperature ($\theta_\mathrm{CW}$) equals $-$89.72~(K) which indicates the presence of strong antiferromagnetic interactions between magnetic ions~\cite{sanders2016nasrmn2f7}.